Chapter 1 : He Nearly Killed the Cat

 Lily cut him short with a pointed look.
 James sighed.

 “Alright.
 Harry, want to play with your new broom?”

 “We’ll have to make sure we take pictures of this later.
 Padfoot’ll do me in if I don’t send him any,” said James as he set Harry on the broomstick.

 Harry smiled as the broomstick rose two feet off the floor.
 He hovered for a moment, leaned forward, and then –

-“Oh, Merlin, he’s off!” said James, chasing after him.
+“Oh, lord, he’s off!” said James, chasing after him.
 Were those things supposed to go that fast?
 He seemed to remember the broomsticks he’d had as a child going a lot more slowly.
 But, of course, Padfoot would have made sure that any gift for Harry was top-of-the-line.
 It wouldn’t do to have James Potter’s son flying a sluggish, sub-par broom.

 It was probably the safety spells that made the broom handle so well, but still James couldn’t help admiring what an excellent flyer his one year-old son was, as he and Lily chased Harry from the sitting room into the kitchen, through the dining room, and back into the sitting room.
 They watched adoringly – James laughing and clapping in pure enjoyment, and Lily smiling but clasping her hands together anxiously – as Harry circled the room several times, giggling madly.

 Suddenly, Harry took a sharp right into the hallway, brushing against a tall, narrow end table, atop which sat a ghastly vase they had received from Lily’s sister Petunia the previous Christmas.